Parth002933v/U-Learning/README.md

-Note : this is only frontend code of flutter. laravel backend code is in my local device. but I'll live it soon
+Note : this is only frontend code of flutter. backend code for the app used laravel but the project was deleted by mistake so I decided to re-write this code using node js.
+I will upload it soon

 U Learning - Your Interactive Learning Hub 🎓